Do the Digit Insurance

 7. Battle Rope

 This exercise works best for the upper back, shoulders, quads, biceps, hamstrings, and chest.
 Start by holding the handles of the battle rope.
 Then, keep your feet shoulder-width apart.
-Next, you need to roll your shoulders back, chest out, and maintain a straight face.
+Next, roll your shoulders back and chest out and maintain a straight face.
 After that, bend your knees to get into a half-sitting position.

-You need to maintain a 90-degree angle with your upper arms and keep the elbows close to your torso.
+You must maintain a 90-degree angle with your upper arms and keep the elbows close to your torso.
 Pick your right arm up slightly and slam the rope on the ground as you lower it.
-Simultaneously, you need to drop and pick up your left arm to slam the rope on the ground.
+Simultaneously, you must drop and pick up your left arm to slam the rope on the ground.
 Increase your speed once you have gained momentum.

 8. Push-ups